sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 +++

 Think of tests as a series of experiments in the world of software development.
 Just like scientists aim to prove their hypotheses, software developers set out to prove that their code does precisely what it's intended to do.
-Writing tests is our semi-formal way of ensuring that the actual behavior of our code aligns with our expectations.
+Writing tests is our semiformal way of ensuring that the actual behaviour of our code aligns with our expectations.

-Software development involves combining numerous small building blocks, arranging them in a way that molds the system into the desired behavior[^1].
+Software development involves combining numerous small building blocks, arranging them in a way that moulds the system into the desired behaviour
+[^1].
 Each of these building blocks must behave as intended.
 While validating individual components doesn't guarantee the perfect functioning of the overall system, neglecting this step almost certainly guarantees failure.

-There are various ways to validate software behavior, ranging from highly isolated tests that scrutinize small code segments to user feedback forms, where users report any issues they encounter.
+There are various ways to validate software behaviour, ranging from highly isolated tests that scrutinize small code segments to user feedback forms, where users report any issues they encounter.

 ## Description